-Personal precautions, protective equipment and emergency procedures If airborne dust and/or fume is present, use adequate engineering controls and, if needed, personal protection to prevent overexposure.
+Personal precautions, protective equipment and emergency procedures:

+If airborne dust and/or fume is present, use adequate engineering controls and, if needed, personal protection to prevent overexposure.
 Refer to recommendations in Section 8.

-Methods and material for containment and cleaning up
+Methods and material for containment and cleaning up:

+Absorb with sand or other inert absorbent.
+Stop the flow of material, if this is without risk.
 Clean up spills immediately, observing precautions in the personal protective equipment in Section 8.
 Avoid generating dust.
 Prevent product from entering any drains, sewers or water sources.
+Refer to

-Refer to Section 13 for proper disposal.
+Section 13 for proper disposal.

-Environmental Precautions:
+Environmental Precautions: Avoid

 Avoid release to the environment.
 Prevent further leakage or spillage if safe to do so.
+Do not contaminate water sources or sewer.
+Environmental manager must be informed of all major spillages.